Patient education: Hypothyroidism (underactive thyroid) (Beyond the Basics)

 Hypothyroidism is a condition in which the thyroid gland does not produce enough thyroid hormone.
 It is the most common thyroid disorder.

-This topic discusses HYPOthyroidism.
-HYPERthyroidism is discussed separately.
-(See "Patient information: Hyperthyroidism (overactive thyroid) (Beyond the Basics)".)
+This topic discusses hypothyroidism.
+Hyperthyroidism is discussed separately.
+(See "Patient education: Hyperthyroidism (overactive thyroid) (Beyond the Basics)".)

 WHAT IS THE THYROID?